Data-driven spectral decomposition and forecasting of ergodic dynamical systems: Treatment of i.i.d. noise through delay embeddings and diffusion maps

 \section{Treatment of i.i.d.\ noise through delay embeddings and diffusion maps}

 In this Appendix, we study the asymptotic properties of the procedure employed in Section~\ref{secNoise} to remove the effects of i.i.d.\ observational noise from the diffusion eigenfunctions computed through Algorithm~\ref{algBasis}.
-In particular, we are interested in the behavior of diffusion maps at small kernel bandwidth $ \epsilon $ and in the limit of infinitely many delays, $ s \to \infty $, with an appropriate scaling relationship between $ s $ and the number of samples $ N $. \begin{thm} Let $ f $ be an observable in $ L^2( M, \mu ) $ with the values $ ( f( a_{s-1} ), \ldots, f( a_{N-1} ) ) = \vec f $ on the sampled states $ \{ a_i \}_{i=s-1}^{N-1} $.
-Under the assumptions on the noise stated in Section~\ref{secNoise} and for an ergodic dynamical system with a pure point spectrum, as $ s, N \to \infty $ and $ s = o( N ) $, with high probability,
+In particular, we are interested in the behavior of diffusion maps at small kernel bandwidth $ \epsilon $, and in the limit of infinitely many delays $ s $ and a suitable scaling $ N(s) \gg s $ of the number of samples $ N $. \begin{thm} Let $ f $ be an observable in $ L^2( M, \mu ) $ with the values $ ( f( a_{s-1} ), \ldots, f( a_{N-1} ) ) = \vec f $ on the sampled states $ \{ a_i \}_{i=s-1}^{N-1} $.
+Under the assumptions on the noise stated in Section~\ref{secNoise} and for an ergodic dynamical system with a pure point spectrum and smooth Koopman eigenfunctions, for $ \mu $-a.e.\ starting state $ a_0 $ in the training data, a.s.\ with respect to the noise, and uniformly with respect to $a_i \in M $,